 The maximum leverage offered by Pepperstone to UK traders is 1:30.
 However, some asset classes may have lower leverages.
 You can change the amount of leverage that you want to use.

 Traders from the UK can use GBP as the base currency of their accounts.
-They can deposit and withdraw funds using local bank transfer, debit cards, credit cards, and through certain payment wallets.
+They can deposit and withdraw funds using local bank transfers, debit cards, credit cards, and through certain payment wallets.

-Customer Support: Pepperstone can be contacted through phone call, live chat, and email.
+Customer Support: Pepperstone can be contacted through phone calls, live chat, and email.
 They provide quick and helpful responses and their customer support team has been found to be reliable.